|Academic Profile |

 Asst Prof Tan's research interest explores art and design practices in relation to health & Well-being, care, aging, and human flourishing.
 Informed by the notion of assemblage, he is interested to explore the role of creative practice in in shaping culture of care in various care settings. the wider context medical humanities, health, care, communication and social change.

 He is active in mapping art and health practice locally and internationally, examining the roles and contributions of artists and designers operating in health and caring context or who are involved in socially engaged creative practices.
 He is also interested to explore methods to prepare artist and designer to undertake such endeavors and ways through which embodied processes can facilitate mindfulness in interpersonal interaction particularly in health and care context.
 As a practitioner in arts and health, he has designed and conducted art programs for the patients, staff and caregivers, in organization such as the Parkinson's Disease Society Singapore (PDSS), Singapore General Hospital, National University Hospital,Tan Tock Seng Hospital.
-His most recent project is a nursing home art program that he rolled out in partnership with The Agency for Integrated Care, as part of an exploratory study to examine the impact of art engagement on general wellbeing of residents at the participating nursing home.
+He has previously partnered The Agency for Integrated Care in an exploratory study to examine the impact of art engagement on general wellbeing of residents at the participating nursing home.